-WARNING: The ability to monitor ablation progression is limited to a zone that is 15mm in depth along the axis of the probe separated in three, 5mm MR acquisition planes and 60mm in diameter within each acquisition plane perpendicular to the probe and centered at the probe axis intersection of each plane.
-The 3plane thermal monitoring slice acquisition should have its midpoint at ~6mm proximal to the FullFire tip to ensure optimal coverage of the expanding thermal dose radiating from the midpoint of the diffuse optical fiber tip within the probe capsule.
-Expansion of the thermal ablation beyond these zones must be carefully considered since it is not being actively monitored.
+WARNING: The ability to monitor ablation progression is limited to a zone that is 15 mm in depth along the axis of the probe separated in three, 5 mm MR acquisition planes and 60 mm in diameter within each acquisition plane perpendicular to the probe and centered at the probe axis intersection of each plane.
+The 3-plane thermal monitoring slice acquisition should have its midpoint centered at the area of greatest heating as displayed in Fusion-S with the thermal temperature maps.
+To prevent patient injury, expansion of the thermal ablation beyond these zones must be carefully considered since it is not being actively monitored.